JCSDA/jedi-docs/docs/jedi-components/oops/applications/localensembleda.rst

   driver:
     do posterior observer: true #default value

 * Run LocalEnsembleDA in observer mode to compute HX offline.
-This works hand-in-hand with 'read HX from disk'.
-One might choose to separate this into two steps because it is possible to use more efficient round-robin distribution if 'run as observer only: true'.
+This works hand-in-hand with :code:`read HX from disk`.
+One might choose to separate this into two steps because it is possible to use more efficient round-robin distribution if :code:`run as observer only: true`.

 .. code:: yaml